Chaukori at a glance:

 image source: pingalnag.com

 Berinag, about 10 kms from Chaukori, houses this temple dedicated to Sheshnag, the serpent with multitude heads, holding the Earth stable and also forms the bed of Lord Vishnu of the Hindu mythology, often incarnating with him for the wellbeing of mankind.

 The Nakuleshwar Temple, unlike many Uttaranchali temples, does not take after the popular Kumaoni style of architecture, with the elaborately carved wooden gates and such.
-This temple houses 38 stone images of different Hindu dieties.
+This temple houses 38 stone images of different Hindu deities.

-What to eat in Chaukori : Local Food and Cuisine:
+What to eat in Chaukori :

-All you issues as to being a food junkie and dealing with unavailabilty of food at regular internvals, is sorted out by the hotel you’re choosing to stay in.
+All you issues as to being a food junkie and dealing with unavailability of food at regular intervals, is sorted out by the hotel you’re choosing to stay in.
 North Indian, Chinese and South indian cuisines remain a regular in the big hotels, while for tasting the regional cuisine, a dhaba around the place is your only bet.However, eat as light as possible, because travel sickness is common due to the steep terrain here.